jjlynch2/OsteoShiny/README.md

 ## Bug fixes:
-*Fixed two bugs in the single user interface to avoid crashing when running association analyses with the Radius and Femur
+*Fixed two bugs in the single user interface to avoid crashing when running association analyses with the Radius and Femur *Fixed a bug with supplemental measurements and the ulna crashing in the single user interface